nkuthalomakonco/Retail-Manager-System/README.md

 # Retail-Manager-System
-Retail Manager System This software was created through 'TimCo Retail Manager', a course available on YouTube by Tim Corey.

-Goals
+Retail Management System — TimCo Enterprise Solutions 🎯 Goals

-• Demonstrate modern development techniques.
+Demonstrate modern development techniques

-• Model how an application grows over time.
+Model how an application grows over time

-• Create a platform that needs to be upgraded to newer technologies.
+Create a platform that can be upgraded to newer technologies

-• Create a platform to demonstrate how to incorporate new techniques or tools into existing software.
+Demonstrate how to incorporate new techniques or tools into existing software

-• Create a hands-on learning tool for developers to simulate a real work environment.
+Provide a hands-on learning tool for developers to simulate a real work environment

-Situation Step
+🧩 Situation

-In this simulation, we work for TimCo Enterprise Solutions.
-We build solutions that we can then sell to clients.
-Right now, we have been assigned to build a retail management system.
-Over time, we will get new requirements or entirely new work, just like a real job.
+In this simulation, we work for TimCo Enterprise Solutions, a company that builds software solutions to sell to clients.

+Our current project is to build a retail management system.
+Over time, we will receive new requirements and feature requests—just like in a real-world development environment.

-Initial Project
+🏗️ Initial Project

-We have to build a desktop app that:
+We need to build a desktop application that can:

-• Runs a cash register
+Run a cash register

-• Handles inventory
+Handle inventory

-• Manages the entire store
+Manage the entire store

-To allow it to grow, we will also be creating a Web API layer.
+To support future scalability, we’ll also create a Web API layer.

-Initial Plan
+🚀 Initial Plan (MVP)

-We’re building an MVP (Minimum Viable Product) that we can expand over time.
-The first steps
+We’re building a Minimum Viable Product (MVP) that can expand over time.
-include:
+The first steps include:

-• Git on Azure DevOps
+Set up Git on Azure DevOps

-• SQL Database (using SSDT - SQL Server Data Tools)
+Create a SQL Database (using SSDT – SQL Server Data Tools)

-• Web API with authentication (MS Identity)
+Build a Web API with authentication (Microsoft Identity)

-• WPF Application that can log in to the API
+Develop a WPF Application that connects and logs in to the API

+🧱 Tech Stack

+Frontend: WPF (.NET)

+Backend: ASP.NET Web API

+Database: SQL Server (SSDT)

+Authentication: Microsoft Identity

+Version Control: Azure DevOps (Git)